The OPEN Path

 - Flexible enough to try something different when a tactic produces unsatisfactory results.

 The rigidity of the Impeccable Path is what makes it strong but brittle.
 The flexibility of the OPEN Path allows its user to learn the lessons of cause and effect by employing the scientific method.
 This advantage comes at a price: What seems to be “reasonable” is state-dependent.
-When desperate for the pleasure or relief the incentive promises, a reasonable person is easy to corrupt.
+A reasonable person who is desperate for the pleasure or relief that the incentive promises is easy to corrupt.

 Relapse is common because Soul Illusion distorts our appraisal of what is reasonable.
 During a high-risk situation your evaluation of the costs and benefits of a first lapse may be different than it is now.
 Followers of the Impeccable Path are not vulnerable to situational motivation, because their commitment is frozen.
 They do not have to take local conditions into account.
 They have no choices other than rigid adherence to their commitment.
 For followers of the OPEN Path the task is more complicated.